John Fuller: Today on Focus on the Family, Brant Hansen shares a personal story about letting go of anger.

-Jim: Now, tell yours, and I’ll tell mine.
+Jim: Now tell yours and I’ll tell mine. (laughs)

-Brant: You may be conflating different stories with.
+Brant: You know, you may be conflating different stories.

-Brant: But yeah.
-I mean, like, I’ve had – one day to the next.
-I’m in a parking lot, and I’m pulling out.
-And I was taking too much of the center, and I was blaming the person pulling in.
-And then someone was with – in the place where I was yesterday, and I was blaming him.
-And all that to say, we are always the victims.
+Brant: But, um, yeah, I mean like I’ve had one day to the next, I’m in a parking lot and I’m pulling out and I was taking too much of the center and I was blaming the person pulling in, and then someone was in the place where I was yesterday and I was blaming him.
+And all that to say it’s always, we are always the victims.

 Jim: Confession is good for the soul.

-Brant: It was a – I didn’t even realize it was a fight.
-Like, I’m not naturally given – I don’t pick up on cues, like I said.
-And then I realized this guy’s about to punch me in the face.
-It was just about…
+Brant: It was, I didn’t even realize it was a fi-, like I’m not naturally giving, I don’t pick up on cues like I said, and then I realized, “This guy’s about to punch me in the face.”
+It was just about-

 Brant: I think that’s right.